A Night Out in Oakland, The Heart of Pittsburgh

 410 South Craig Street

-Caliban Book Shop is like the Platonic ideal of a used bookstore.
+Opened in 1991, Caliban Book Shop is like the Platonic ideal of a used and rare bookstore.
 Books pack the shelves to the brim, with only narrow passageways in between them.
 Looking for an occult spellbook?
 A transcription of spoken word poetry?
 An academic tome about the history of Italian Jews?
 Caliban has anything and everything, with a curated, eclectic selection.
-They’re also open until 8:30 on Thursdays to match the museum’s late night hours.
+The basement is stacked with paperbacks, mysteries, and science fiction, all priced well under retail.
+Shoppers can also sort through their vinyl records corner, which focuses on Indie Rock, Sixties pop, Americana, and punk albums.
+Caliban is open 7 days a week, and until 8:30 on Thursdays to match the Carnegie Museum’s late-night hours.

 Story by Emma Riva